tobiassafie/first-year-coding/README.md

 I coded a handful of short assignments in my intro Python class at Drexel, and although not very impressive, I figured I'd showcase some of the basic key concepts we covered.

 ### Moon Landing Game
 A text-based physics game where players attempt to land safely on various planets with differing gravity values.
 The main challenge is managing velocity and fuel through user input in real-time.
-Designed to practice loops, conditionals, and user interaction while incorporating basic physics concepts.
+Designed to practice loops, conditionals, and user interaction while incorporating some applicaion of practical, basic, (very, very basic), physics concepts.
 - [lander_game.py](./python_assignments/lander_game)

 ### Recipe Assistant